apache/shardingsphere/docs/document/content/faq/_index.en.md

 Answer:

 1. If you need to customize JDBC connection properties, please take the `urlSource` way to define `dataSource`.
-2. ShardingSphere presets necessary connection pool properties, such as `maxPoolSize`, `idleTimeout`, etc. If you need to s or overwrite the properties, please specify it with `PROPERTIES` in the `dataSource`.
+2. ShardingSphere presets necessary connection pool properties, such as `maxPoolSize`, `idleTimeout`, etc. If you need to add or overwrite the properties, please specify it with `PROPERTIES` in the `dataSource`.
 3. Please refer to [Related introduction](/en/user-manual/shardingsphere-proxy/distsql/syntax/rdl/storage-unit-definition/) for above rules.

 ### [DistSQL] How to solve ` Storage unit [xxx] is still used by [SingleTableRule].` exception when dropping a data source using DistSQL?